OK. You’re freaking terrified. You’re trying to figure out how to successfully launch an eBook.

 1: Write What They Want

-So many readers and bloggers and online entrepreneurs I spoke to struggled to find their writing voice.
+So many readers, bloggers and online entrepreneurs I spoke to struggled to find their writing voice.
 Either they told me this plainly or I saw obvious signals through their blog posts.
 So I wrote an eBook on the topic.
-Captain Obvious, DUH Alert, but it is so stinking simple to launch and sell an eBook on Amazon if you write what they want.
+Captain Obvious, DUH Alert, but it is so stinking simple to launch and sell an eBook if you write what they want.

 Hit on pain points to launch an eBook that sells.
 Seems simple but we are apt to dingbatish pinings to self-publish eBooks on a jambalaya of topics.